Answers to questions that others have found useful

 Being ill or having a disability can often make life more expensive.
 PIP is a benefit that is meant to help you with the extra costs caused by illness or disability – including sight loss.

-PIP is also a benefit aimed at a particular age group: people aged 16 to 64.
+PIP is only for people aged 16 to 64.
 If you are:

 To make a claim for PIP you must: